Specialist training for new Paramedics

 The HLT51015 – Diploma of Paramedical Science is the essential and highly respected qualification for those who wish to enter the pre-hospital emergency health care sector.
 This nationally recognised qualification provides you with the skills and capability required to work in non-emergency and first responder roles in the private sector.

 Diploma-qualified medics are equipped with the skill and knowledge to perform pre-hospital emergency health care in the private sector.
-A wide range of career opportunities exist within organisations whose role it is to provide emergency medical response personnel to assist their employees, contractors and the general public.
+A wide range of career opportunities exist within organisations whose role it is to provide emergency medical response personnel to respond to the pre-hospital emergency health care of their employees, contractors and the general public.

 Private company medics enjoy the freedom to work across many industries, including mining, oil & gas, construction, sports, public events, maritime, aviation, humanitarian and expedition.
 We encourage you to read through the list below to find out more.

 - Paramedic/medic in mining, offshore, construction, manufacturing, hospitality, sports and tourism industries